Social-Data-inSights/coproximity_create_vocabulary/coproximity_create_vocabulary/extract_vocabulary/wiki_pages_based_vocab/README.md

 ### get_args.py

-Get the variables to filter: stop words, duplicate stop words, processed method, the synonyms to ignore, handpicked words and synonyms, and the name of the spacy model
+Get the variables to filter for the main languages (French and English): stop words, duplicate stop words, processed method, the synonyms to ignore, handpicked words and synonyms, and the name of the spacy model

 ### util_wiki.py